The Holst Spin Foam Model via Cubulations: Introduction

 As observed in \cite{7a}, since the Holst action is quadratic in the tetrads, one can in principle integrate out the tetrad in the resulting Gaussian integral.
 This has been sketched in \cite{7a}, however, the expressions given there are far from rigorous.
 Here we will give a rigorous expression.
-Also, we will include the correct measure factor \cite{8a} resulting from the second class constraints involved in the Holst action which makes sure that the path integral qualifies as a reduced phase space quantisation of the theory as has been stressed in \cite{8b}.
-A similar analysis has been carried out for the Plebanski theory in \cite{8c}, however, the resulting measure factor is widely ignored in the SFM literature.
+Also, we will include the correct measure factor \cite{8a} resulting from the second class constraints involved in the Holst action and making sure that the path integral qualifies as a reduced phase space quantisation of the theory, as it has been stressed in \cite{8b}.
+A similar analysis has been carried out for the Plebanski theory in \cite{8c}, however, the resulting measure factor is widely ignored in the SFM literature\footnote{For a recent review on the relation between spin foam models and canonical quantization, see \cite{ReviewKarim}.}.
 The result of the Gaussian integral is an interesting determinant that displays the full non linearity of Einstein's theory.
-When translating the remaining integral over the connection in the partition function into SFM language, that is, sums over vertex, edge and face representations, one sees that our model differs drastically from all current SFM.
+When translating the remaining integral over the connection in the partition function into SFM language, that is, sums over vertex, edge and face representations, one sees that our model differs drastically from all current models.